-- Mobility Support Animals: trained to help people with physical disabilities who use wheelchairs or have difficulty moving; - Medical Alert Animals: trained to assist their handlers before and during a medical emergency; - Psychiatric service animals: trained to provide support to people with psychiatric disabilities.
+- Mobility Support Animals: trained to help people with physical disabilities who use wheelchairs or have difficulty moving; - Medical Alert Animals: trained to assist their handlers before and during a medical emergency such as epilepsy, changes in blood pressure or blood sugar; - Psychiatric service animals: trained to provide support to people with psychiatric disabilities such as Post-Traumatic Stress Disorder, anxiety and panic attacks.

 For more information contact the PTV Hub on (03) 9027 4930.